keckao/kapa/_posts/2021-04-12-kapa-spring21-update.md

 <br>
 <br>
 The outlook for the remainder of 2021 looks great for KAPA.
 In June the team will meet with the NSF review committee for a detailed design review of the laser tomography facility.
-This coming fall and winter the team will conduct the asterism generator pre-install and the Keck-II RTC + OCAM operations Handover.
+This coming fall and winter the team will conduct the asterism generator pre-install and the Keck-II RTC + OCAM operations handover.
 These advances will enable the project to continue its steadfast progress toward the eventual 2023 KAPA first light!
 Thanks to all of the scientists and engineers that work tirelessly to ensure the project continues to be a massive success!
 <br>